Skip navigation

 What is the Difference Between Commercial and Personal Auto Insurance?

 Both commercial vehicle insurance policies and personal auto policies provide coverage for liability, collision, comprehensive, medical payments (or personal injury protection), and uninsured motorist exposures (sometimes underinsured motorist, too).
-However, a commercial auto insurance policy may be very different from your personal auto policy due to separate eligibility criteria, definitions, coverages, exclusions, and limits.
+However, a Commercial Auto insurance policy may be very different from your personal auto policy due to separate eligibility criteria, definitions, coverages, exclusions, and limits.

-Why biBERK for Commercial Auto Insurance?
+Why biBerk for Commercial Auto Insurance?

 We’re the experts when it comes to insuring small businesses.

-Save Time
+Save time.

 Get a quote entirely online or speak with one of our insurance experts right away for help getting a quote, buying a policy, or answering any questions you may have.

-Save Money
+Save money.

 What’s not Covered by Small Business Auto Insurance?